Motorcycle-riding dog survives crash that killed owner

-“He had some road rash on his back left leg, but I took him to the vet yesterday, and he got through a check-up, and everything is fine, amazingly,” said Carol Neeley.

-The Shelby County Sheriff’s Office said Vincent Beard, 55, collided with a car at Rocky Point Road and Afton Grove in Cordova.
+The Shelby County Sheriff’s Office said Vincent Beard, 55, collided with a car in Cordova.
 He later died at the hospital.

-Neeley said when she found out what had happened to Beard, she began searching for his dog and found Snoop hiding in a neighbor’s yard not far from the crash site.
+Carol Neeley said when she found out what had happened to Beard, she began searching for his dog.
+She found Snoopy hiding in a neighbor’s yard not far from the crash site.

 “I was afraid he was hurt,” said Neeley.
-“As soon as I called him, he came,” she said.
+“As soon as I called him, he came.

+“He had some road rash on his back left leg, but I took him to the vet yesterday, and he got through a check-up, and everything is fine, amazingly.”

 Neeley said Beard started out as her contractor but became a close friend.
-She said she and her husband helped Beard get through lung cancer, and he always told them if something happened to him, he wanted them to take Snoopy.
+She said she and her husband helped Beard get through lung cancer, and now they plan to take care of Snoopy.

 “He’s very smart.
 Vince taught him a lot of tricks,” said Neeley.
 “He got him to ride a motorcycle.
 How many dogs will do that?”

-Neeley said Vince had been riding with his twenty-pound dog for about three years.
+Neeley said Vince had been riding with his 20-pound dog for about three years.
 She said not everyone approved of it, but Beard liked the attention, and it turned lots of heads.

 “Vince was madly in love with Snoopy, and Snoopy is obviously madly in love with him and looking for him.”